hashicorp/terraform-provider-awscc/docs/resources/iotevents_detector_model.md

 ### Required

 - `detector_model_definition` (Attributes) Information that defines how a detector operates. (see [below for nested schema](#nestedatt--detector_model_definition))
-- `role_arn` (String) The ARN of the role that grants permission to AWS IoT Events to perform its operations.
+- `role_arn` (String) The ARN of the role that grants permission to ITE to perform its operations.

 ### Optional

 - `detector_model_description` (String) A brief description of the detector model.
 - `detector_model_name` (String) The name of the detector model.
 - `evaluation_method` (String) Information about the order in which events are evaluated and how actions are executed.
 - `key` (String) The value used to identify a detector instance.
 When a device or system sends input, a new detector instance with a unique key value is created.
-AWS IoT Events can continue to route input to its corresponding detector instance based on this identifying information.
+ITE can continue to route input to its corresponding detector instance based on this identifying information.
  This parameter uses a JSON-path expression to select the attribute-value pair in the message payload that is used for identification.
 To route the message to the correct detector instance, the device must send a message payload that contains the same attribute-value.
 - `tags` (Attributes List) An array of key-value pairs to apply to this resource.
  For more information, see [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html). (see [below for nested schema](#nestedatt--tags))

 ### Read-Only